Mental Health & Your HSA

 HSA Mental Health Guide

 Therapy, psychiatry, medications, and treatment programs are all HSA-eligible.
 Here is what qualifies, what does not, and how the tax savings add up.
+For telehealth mental health through Hims specifically, see our Hims mental health HSA guide.

 The Tax Savings Are Significant